tomsquest/q.js/README.md

 * :see_no_evil: Does not go to noisy-ass stdout.
 It goes to `$TMPDIR/q`.
 * :art: Pretty colors!

+Bonus points:

+* Provide a type definition for completion in IDE
+* Honor [NO_COLOR environment variable](https://no-color.org) to disable coloring

 ## Changelog

 > See [CHANGELOG.md](CHANGELOG.md)